Is your home ready to survive winter?

 point-v02-2

-Roofing and eavestroughs and chimneys, oh my!
+Roofing and eavestroughs and chimneys

 If you have a contractor to inspect your roof or to clean out your eavestroughs, have them look at the flashing and caulking around chimneys and vents and ask them to replace where required.